A modelling and computational study of the frustration index in signed networks: Binary linear programming formulations

-In this section, we formulate three 0/1 linear programming models in \eqref{eq8} -- \eqref{eq14} to minimise the frustration count as the objective function.
+In this section, we introduce three binary linear models in \eqref{3eq3.5} -- \eqref{3eq5} to minimise the frustration count as the objective function.
 There are various ways to form the frustration count using variables defined over graph nodes and edges which lead to various mathematical programming models that we discuss in this section.